lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 Although we imported the on-premises configuration to the {{site.data.keyword.BluSoftlayer}} AltaVault appliance, the cloud settings within the appliance must be modified to access the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} Service through the private network.

-1. Browse to the **Cloud Settings** screen within the AltaVault appliance, and modify the **Hostname** to reflect the private address of the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
+1. Browse to the **Cloud Settings** screen within the AltaVault appliance, and modify the **host name** to reflect the private address of the {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
 The private network name syntax is `location.objectstorage.service.networklayer.com`, where location designates the shortened data center name (for example, `mel01` for Melbourne 01 data center).
 2. Click **Apply**.

 After you configured the connection to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}, place the appliance in recovery mode so that it can sync the data from the {{site.data.keyword.objectstorageshort}}.
 SSH to the AltaVault appliance and enter the following commands.